HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

   <figcaption>{{ figure_link(caption="Resources loaded by `<img>` elements that contain just a single pixel.", sheets_gid="297753608", sql_file="image_1x1.sql") }}</figcaption>
 </figure>

 One-by-one pixel images make up roughly 6% of all of the captured image requests.
 These are most likely tracking beacons and spacer GIFs as discovered in [last year's Media chapter](https://almanac.httparchive.org/en/2022/media#a-note-on-single-pixel-images).
-And looking back, we're happy to report some good news: the amount of single-pixel images has declined a full percentage point since 2022\.
+And looking back, we're happy to report some good news: the percentage of single-pixel images has declined a full point since 2022\.
 So maybe old habits are slowly being replaced with [newer and better alternatives](https://developer.mozilla.org/docs/Web/API/Beacon_API).

 ### Image dimensions